 The Free Now app will also show you where your cab is on its journey to pick you up and your driver will even wait for a couple of minutes for you to arrive without charging, perfect for saying those last goodbyes to friends.

-Gett is available in nine cities around the UK and works in a similar way to myTaxi.
+Gett is available in eight cities around the UK and works in a similar way to Free Now.
 Like its rival, you request a ride from a London Black Cab, and Gett promises some of the fastest pick up times.

 You will no doubt have seen Addison Lee cabs around London.
 The private hire cab company offers 4G Wi-Fi in all of its cars as well as phone chargers, and always offers fixed prices and no surge pricing.